ninewise/dissertation/umgap/components/filter.md

 The input is given in FASTA format on standard input.
 Per FASTA header, there may be multiple peptides separated by newlines.
-Each of these peptides are checked against the filter criteria and written to standard output they pass them.
+Each of these peptides are checked against the filter criteria and written to standard output if they pass them.
 The criteria are specified as options:

 * `-m 5` sets the minimum length of the peptides to 5.